 The Request for Information includes a preliminary list of mitigation action ideas for the Mitigation Plan.
 The final Mitigation Plan will incorporate public input.

-Please send any input to [email protected] .
-The deadline for public input is August 11, 2017.
+Please send any questions to [email protected] .
+The deadline for public input was August 11, 2017.